vivaansinghvi07/rocket-league-custom-quickchats/README.md

 ### With Single-Scripts:

+- Download Python on your computer, if you don't have it already.

 - Open the [single-scripts](https://github.com/vivaansinghvi07/rocket-league-custom-quickchats/tree/master/single-scripts) folder on the GitHub Repository.
 Depending on your platform, download either `controller.py` or `kbm.py`.
 Save this to your Downloads folder for convenience.
   - View [how to download a file from GitHub](https://www.gitkraken.com/learn/git/github-download#how-to-downlaod-a-file-from-github) if you need help.